Two-Scalar Bose-Einstein Condensates: From Stars to Galaxies: Introduction

 Our study proceeds along two directions.
 At the stellar scale, a light scalar of mass $m\sim 10^{-10} \;\mathrm{eV}$ allows the formation of solar mass stellar structures.
 The formation and compactness can be greatly enhanced due to the presence of a repulsive self-interaction in the scalar potential, or compromised by an attractive self-interaction \cite{Giudice:2016zpa,Schiappacasse:2017ham,Croon:2018ybs}.
 The strength and form of the non-gravitational interactions leave imprints on the GW signal.
-With the presence of extra scalars and interactions between multiple scalars, the features in GW are richer, with the maximal compactness of a stable BEC system being $\sim \mathcal{O}(0.2)$.
-It could also have implications for the recent GW190521 event.
+With the presence of extra scalars and interactions between multiple scalars, the features in GW are richer, with the maximal compactness of a stable BEC system being $\sim \mathcal{O}(0.2)$. {\hl In particular, we show the important role the interaction between the species ($\pm \phi_1^2 \phi_2^2$) plays in either stabilizing or destabilizing the self-gravitating two scalar BEC system.} It could also have implications for the recent GW190521 event.
 With this perspective in mind, we explore the mass versus compactness parameter space of a stellar BEC consisting of two ultralight scalars.